My favorite part [about student leadership] is the community that you form and the connections you make on campus through the events.

 Each leadership position at UNW is an opportunity for you to lead among your peers and prepare you for your future.
 We believe being involved and serving complements academics and enhances your overall college experience.
 Below are a number of student organizations to get involved in.
 Additionally, there are numerous student clubs that offer leadership opportunities as well.

 Approximately 45 percent of UNW students commute to campus.
 With that in mind, it is important to make sure they are as connected as possible.
 As a Commuter Life Assistants (CA) you’ll play a foundational role in our effort to see, support, engage and connect commuter students at UNW.
 CA’s are involved in all aspects of Commuter Life’s reach.
 Including student care, administrative responsibilities, events and programming, and marketing/advertising.

-CORE is responsible for activities that engage the entire student body.
+Core hosts social community events that engage the entire student body.
 Student leaders are responsible for creating, planning, marketing, evaluating events, and intentionally collaborating with other student program areas.
-Traditional events include Homecoming, Nickelodeon Universe, and COREchella.
+Traditional events include Homecoming, Nickelodeon Universe, and Sunburst Festival.
 Other past events have included outdoor movies, study breaks, and dances.